QuizBowlUK/ukqb-website/src/pages/resources/glossary.md

 **Cap:** The number of teams which can play in a given tournament: constraints on rooms and number of people willing to moderate may lead to small field caps.
 The largest UK tournament has a field cap of 24 teams.

-**Collegiate:** A tournament which is only open to teams comprised of current university students.
+**Closed:** A tournament which is only open to teams comprised of current university students.

 **Distribution:** The way in which different topics are spread in a given packet.
 Most packets will contain questions on science, literature, history, art, classical music, religion, mythology, philosophy, social science, geography and ‘trash’: this rewards teams with a wide range of expertise.
 Distributions are usually described in the form X/X, where X is a number; this means the number of starters and bonuses respectively of a category that will appear in an average packet.

+**Dot:** The dot scale is the main difficulty scale for quizbowl tournaments.
+One dot ● tournaments (e.g. ACF Fall, British Novice) are intended for novices, two dot ●● tournaments (e.g. ACF Winter) are of medium difficulty, three dot ●●● tournaments (e.g. ACF Regionals) are hard, and four dot ●●● tournaments (e.g. ACF Nationals) are very hard.

 **Grail:** The act of getting all of the tossups in a match.
 This happens very, very rarely.